amoldavsky/angular-mocks-async/README.md

 	}]);
 }(angular);
 ```
 You may use this API the same way for POST, PUT, UPDATE, and DELETE.

+## Details

+The code adds a custom decorator function to the existing angular mock namespace which already hold similar decorator functions - angular.mock.$HttpBackendAsyncDecorator.

 ## License
 MIT